Zerro97/khuibeom.com/content/blog/javascript-fundamentals-what-is-javascript.md

 ---
 date: 2022-12-29
 title: 'Javascript Fundamentals: What is Javascript?
 (Part 1)'
-description: 'A deeper inspection on how javascript work under the hood'
+description: 'A deeper inspection on what Javascript is and different aspects of Javascript'
 banner: '/blogs/post-3.jpg'
 icon: 'logos:javascript'
 time: 15